Galápagos Penguin

 Key Features

-- Pinkish patch of bare skin around the eye and at the base of the bill
+- Pinkish patches of bare skin around the eyes and bill base

 When You’ll See Them